-Level 3 Geography is a demanding subject.
-A high value is placed on literacy skills, and pupils are expected to conduct some level of independent inquiry in most topics.
-This is because the challenges we face are varied and complex, and simple solutions will not suffice.
-Skills and knowledge are applied more rigorously within fewer contexts as we prepare pupils to go out into the world God made and be effective agents of change in a creation He loves.
+Level 3 Geography is a very demanding subject.
+Because the challenges we face as Geographers are varied and complex, simple solutions will not suffice.
+A high demand is placed on literacy skills, and students are expected to conduct some level of independent inquiry in all topics.
+Skills and knowledge are applied more rigorously within fewer contexts as we prepare students to go out into the world God made and be effective agents of change in the creation He loves.
 While we maintain a global perspective through an investigation of Slum formation, many of the topics have a contemporary New Zealand setting.
 Level 3 Geography also offers the possibility of attempting the Scholarship Standard, details of which will be given once the year is under way.

 - Level 2 Literacy - Previous study in Geography is strongly recommended.
-The Curriculum Leader must be consulted before entry at this level will be granted to pupils taking it for the first time.
+The Curriculum Leader must be consulted before entry at this level will be granted to students taking it for the first time.